Frequently asked question

 *plus Waldorf-teacher and / or Waldorf-educator training qualification

-> Is Waldorf school only for creative children?
+> Are Waldorf schools only suitable for creative children?

 No, Waldorf education supports all children - regardless of their talents.
 In addition to artistic subjects such as painting, music or eurythmy, there is also a focus on crafts, science and language.